Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 - Packaging and protection methods

-- Unmistakable signs of spoilage: when to discard cod
+- Unequivocal signs of deterioration: when to discard cod

-- Is it safe to eat cod with slight color changes?
+- Is it safe to consume cod with slight color changes?

-Salt cod is one of those culinary treasures that has nourished generations.
-But here's the million-dollar question: how long does salt cod last exactly?
-The answer isn't as simple as it might seem, as it depends on multiple factors, from the curing method to storage conditions.
+Salted cod is one of those culinary treasures that has fed generations.
+But here arises the million-dollar question: how long does salted cod actually last?
+The answer is not as simple as it might seem, as it depends on multiple factors ranging from the curing method to storage conditions.

-Generally speaking, salted cod can be stored for between 6 months and 2 years when kept under optimal conditions.
-However, this varies considerably depending on the degree of dehydration, the quality of the salt used in the curing process, and the origin of the fish.
+Generally, salted cod can be stored for 6 months to 2 years when kept under optimal conditions.
+However, this figure varies considerably depending on the degree of dehydration, the quality of the salt used in the curing process, and the origin of the fish.

-The salt concentration acts as the cod's natural guardian.
+The salt concentration acts as the natural guardian of cod.
 A properly cured specimen has a firm texture and a uniform whitish color.
-Cod from Iceland and Norway, for example, typically undergoes more rigorous salting processes, which significantly extends its shelf life.
+Cod from Iceland and Norway, for example, often undergo more rigorous salting processes, which significantly extends their shelf life.

 Dehydration also plays a crucial role.
-Cod with less than 20% residual moisture can be preserved for longer periods without compromising its culinary integrity.
+Cod with less than 20% residual moisture can be stored for longer periods without compromising its gastronomic integrity.

 Origin and quality of the fish

 Not all cod are created equal.
-Specimens caught in the cold waters of the North Atlantic have denser flesh that is more resistant to spoilage.
-The freshness of the fish before the salting process also directly influences its subsequent shelf life.
+Specimens caught in the cold waters of the North Atlantic have denser flesh that is more resistant to decomposition.
+The freshness of the fish before the salting process also directly influences its subsequent durability.

-"A top-quality cod, properly salted, can easily last for more than a year while maintaining all its organoleptic properties intact."
+"A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 Professional techniques for preserving salted cod